 There is one more heuristic that testers commonly apply as they’re seeking problems, especially in an unfamiliar product.
 Unlike the preceding ones, this one is an inconsistency heuristic:

 Standards was the first of the new heuristics that we noticed; then Familiar problems.
 The latter threatened our mnenomic!
 For a while, I folded Standards in with Statutes, suggesting that people memorize HICCUPPS(F), with that inconsistent F coming at the end.
 But since we’ve added Explainability and World, we can now put F at the beginning, emphasizing the reality that testers often start looking for problems by looking for familiar problems.
 So, the new mnemonic: (F)EW HICCUPPS.
-When we’re testing, actively seeking problems in a product, that’s what we’re looking for: FEW HICCUPPS.
+When we’re testing, actively seeking problems in a product, it’s because we desire… FEW HICCUPPS.

 This isn’t an exhaustive list.
 Even if we were silly enough to think that we had an exhaustive list of consistency principles, we wouldn’t be able to prove it exhaustive.
 For that reason, we encourage testers to develop their own models of testing, including the models of consistency that inform our oracles.